 As the plants stop flowering, you can taper off on watering so they can go dormant without too much excess water saved in the roots.
-This prevents damage when they are occasionally exposed to freezing temperatures over the winter.
+This prevents damage when occasionally exposed to freezing temperatures over the winter.

 Best Types of Water for Anemones